daniel-chris-lucas/learning/JavaScript/ReactJS/react-fundamentals/README.md

 When using React components you need to be able to access specific references to individual components.
 This is done by defining a ref.

+### 8. Accessing Child Properties

+When building React components, you'll probably want to access child properties of the markup.

+Build a button Component a pass content inside it.